-The tricky rise of eCommerce
+Retail challenges: the tricky rise of eCommerce

 Not embracing digital commerce can be critical to any business.
 In the US, 51% of consumers prefer to shop online than offline, as they are increasingly seeing the benefits of browsing, comparing and buying on the internet.
 And as this number continues to grow, brick-and-mortars without online presences will eventually disappear.

 However, 90% of all retail revenue in 2016 was attributed to physical stores.
-Plus, a shopping cart abandonment rate of almost 70%, shows that efficiency level of the e-commerce experience is still far from being perfect.
+Plus, a shopping cart abandonment rate of almost 70%, shows that the efficiency level of the e-commerce experience is still far from being perfect.

 There are two things retailers should consider, which are further addressed in our whitepaper, that can be the decisive to online success: